Wage & Hour

 There is a complex web of laws and regulations that governs how employers must pay their employees.
 Because these laws are so complex, employers often fail to comply.
 Sometimes this is intentional, and often it is inadvertent.
 In both cases, noncompliance is still illegal and can carry stiff penalties and damages, including even personal liability for certain senior executives.

-WLG assists individuals in evaluating whether they have been paid correctly or not, and advises on how best to approach their situations given each person's specific circumstances.
-Sometimes wage violations can be resolved informally with the employer and in a manner that preserves the pre-existing employment relationship.
-Other times, a more aggressive approach is necessary - and WLG litigates Wage & Hour violations on behalf of its clients in federal and state courts.
-In some cases, the violations are widespread across an organization and warrant prosecution through a "class action" litigation mechanism.
+Whitney Law Group assists individuals in evaluating whether they have been paid correctly or not, and advises on how best to approach their situations given each person’s specific circumstances.
+Sometimes wage violations can be resolved informally with the employer and in a manner that preserves the preexisting employment relationship.
+Other times, a more aggressive approach is necessary – and WLG litigates Wage & Hour violations on behalf of its clients in federal and state courts.
+In some cases, the violations are widespread across an organization and warrant prosecution through a “class action” litigation mechanism.

 Examples of the types of Wage & Hour violations that WLG prosecutes on behalf of its clients include:

 - failing to pay overtime – based on hours worked